Intelligent devices

 Stakeholder Type

 Massive AI models running on servers are incredibly powerful, but to make use of them, data has to be streamed back and forth via the cloud.
-This is not ideal for privacy sensitive-applications such as healthcare and smart homes, or safety critical ones such as autonomous vehicles or robotics, where network lags could lead to accidents.
-The sheer volume of data produced by the growing Internet of Things also presents a problem.
+This is not ideal for privacy-sensitive applications such as healthcare and smart homes, or safety-critical ones such as autonomous vehicles or robotics, where network lags could lead to accidents.

 Future Horizons: